datasci-osu/dsosuk8s/user_docs/README_CANVAS.md

          * [Student View](#student-view)

-You'll need the following information to connect your Canvas course to your DS@OSU JupyterHub, which will be provided via a secure channel (e.g. Box link):
+If your Hub has been configured for Canvas acces, you'll need the following information to connect your Canvas course to your Hub, which will be provided via a secure channel (e.g. Box link):

 * Launch URL
   * e.g. **https://hub-beta.datasci.oregonstate.edu/lti-demo/hub/lti/launch**